NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1b_importing_aop_cog_assets.md

 ## Objectives
 After completing this activity, you will be able to:
- * Import AOP data converted to cloud-optimized geotiffs as an Asset into Google Earth Engine (GEE)
+ * Import AOP cloud-optimized geotiffs data as an Asset into Google Earth Engine (GEE)
  * Display the datasets in the GEE Interactive Map

 ## Requirements
  * A gmail (@gmail.com) account
  * An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
  * AOP data converted into the COG data format.
-Refer to the R tutorial to merge and convert data

 ## Additional Resources

+ * If you need to convert AOP data to COG format, refer to the R tutorial <a href="" target="_blank"> AOP Mosaic Raster to COG </a>.
+This outlines how to download AOP L3 (tiled) raster data products, mosaic the tiles, and save the full-site rasters to a geotiff and COG.

-For more information on uploading data into your personal workspace, refer to the Google Developers website documentation on asset management and uploading images below:
+ * For more information on uploading data into your personal workspace, refer to the Google Developers website documentation on asset management and uploading images below:
- * <a href="https://developers.google.com/earth-engine/guides/asset_manager" target="_blank"> Earth-Engine Managing Assets </a>
+   - <a href="https://developers.google.com/earth-engine/guides/asset_manager" target="_blank"> Earth-Engine Managing Assets </a>
- * <a href="https://developers.google.com/earth-engine/guides/image_upload" target="_blank"> Earth-Engine Image Upload </a>
+   - <a href="https://developers.google.com/earth-engine/guides/image_upload" target="_blank"> Earth-Engine Image Upload </a>

 </div>